vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 Overnight on 2024-04-14, I had a bit of drooling in between but none when I was about to wake up.

+On 2024-04-15, the daytime was pretty normal; however, after dinner I was feeling more fatigued than usual, with pain in my jaw.
+After my bath this pain reduced and things were normal-ish by the time I went to sleep.
+While I did have slight excess salivation, this was manageable and didn't get in my way.

+On the night of 2024-04-16, I had excess salivation and maybe a little bit of drooling though I was able to swallow back for the most part.

 ### Digestive issues

 I had minor disruptions to my digestion starting around 2024-04-08